 Where To Meet For Class

-Puppy and Just the Basics classes are held at the Olney-Sandy Spring Veterinary Hospital at 1300 Olney-Sandy Spring Road, Sandy Spring, Md.
+Puppy classes are held at the Olney-Sandy Spring Veterinary Hospital at 1300 Olney-Sandy Spring Road, Sandy Spring, Md.
 20860.
 Phone: 301-774-9500.
 Ample parking is available.
 For everyone’s safety, when you arrive for class, please take care around other dogs you see, since some may not be good with other dogs.
 If your dog is difficult to control, please wait outside and text me at 301-928-6606 and I will come out to help you and your dog enter.
 Thank you for your cooperation!

 What To Bring To Class